DrTarzan/guid/readme.markdown

 ## COMPILATION
 * Open command prompt as administrator
+	* Run Setup.ps1
+# OR DO IT MANUALLY
+* Open command prompt as administrator
 	* Locate yourself to the same folder as guid.cs
 	* Run the following command to complie to .exe:
 		* %WINDIR%\Microsoft.NET\Framework\v3.5\csc.exe guid.cs